 When we arrived in Napa in 1995, it was a different place than it is today.
 Our 1998 General Plan said that Napa has generally had more workers who live in Napa than incommuters who find employment here.
 How things have changed!
 Over the past 2 decades, Napa developed a robust tourist based economy, which brought significant revenue and jobs to the City.
 This growth also contributed to an environment where more people now commute into Napa than existed in 1998.
 Then in March of 2020, the global COVID 19 pandemic became our new normal.
-Tourism revenue has all but disappeared and we have many residents without a job.
+Tourism revenue has taken a dive and we have many residents without a job.
 Recovering from this tragic pandemic is now our #1 priority.

 Since taking office in 2020, we have navigated back to a “new normal” we need to both ensure the health and safety of our residents and build back a vibrant and sustainable economy.
 We must take lessons from these tragic events to build a new Napa that will be better in all ways, a sustainable economy, a cleaner environment and strong community connections that celebrate our diversity.
 We are in the process of updating our General Plan which will help guide Napa’s development for the next 20 years.
 The experiences we are facing right now, during this pandemic will help shape this plan.
 I am confident that my 35 years of experience working in Land Use and Planning and my experience as a Council member will continue to be an asset to the City Council as we work together to ensure that Napa not only survives but thrives.